-If you are modern, stylish, and a lover of the great outdoors, chances are you have one or two of your favorite wax jackets stored somewhere in your wardrobe waiting, itching, to be used in the real world.
+If you’re a stylish dude who loves the great outdoors — or just likes looking as though he loves the great outdoors, no judgment — chances are high you have one or two of favorite waxed jackets stored somewhere in your wardrobe waiting, itching, to be used in the real world.

 Waxed jackets have become a style staple through the centuries and they have stood the test of time because of their toughness, ruggedness, and water-resistant properties.

 Generally, waxed cotton is a high-performance fabric that has a long-standing history.
-It is made by weaving cotton yarn into a strong canvas fabric and then treating it with wax to create a cotton material that is highly resistant to wind and water.
+It is made by weaving cotton yarn into a strong canvas fabric and then treating it with wax to create a barrier that is highly resistant to wind and water.

-However, while your wax jacket might be as tough as a nails, without proper care, you may not get the best protection from it.
+However, while your waxed jacket might be as tough as a nails, without proper care, you may not get the best protection from it.
 One of the main goals of owning one is to keep you warm and dry.
-If these qualities are compromised, then the purpose of a wax jacket is defeated.
+If these qualities are compromised, then the purpose of a waxed jacket is defeated.

 The best part of owning a wax jacket is that it gets better with age, but even the most trusty material needs a little care and attention to keep performing at its best year in year out.